-This article will demonstrate how to create and use dynamic named ranges in Excel and Google sheets.
+This tutorial demonstrates how to create and use dynamic named ranges in Excel and Google Sheets.

 Format Data as a Table